-Much of my work is based in digital and experimental photographic practices, as well as video installation, text, textiles, performance and found objects.
 The medium I work in for each project is something I spend time and care on, and must be relevant to the ideas I am exploring.
 In this way, the work evolves through the relationship between idea and materials.
 A key example being my use of Cyanotype, an old photographic process that uses sunlight for exposure.
-I use this to think about climate change and deep time, as in my ongoing body of work “Aqua, terra (f)lux” which explores the meeting point of land, sea and light.
-This is inspired by the North Yorkshire coastline and evolving threats of coastal erosion and rising sea levels, something I have become increasingly concerned with since I moved here a few years ago from Barcelona.
-Having always lived in a city, living in a more rural location more in tune with the rhythms of nature has had a huge impact on my practice.
+In my ongoing body of work “Aqua, terra (f)lux” which explores the meeting point of land, sea and light, I use this process to think about climate change and deep time.
+This is inspired by the North Yorkshire coastline and the evolving threats of coastal erosion and rising sea levels which I have become increasingly concerned with since moving here a few years ago.
+Having previously always lived in a city, living in a more rural location more in tune with the rhythms of nature has had a huge impact on my practice.

 My environmental concerns impact my creative process too, as I work where possible with materials with a low carbon footprint, often recycling and repurposing, and questioning what I feel the need to produce and why.
 These ideas are embedded in my community art practice, where I develop projects that aim to generate discussion around nature connection and conservation.